sakshyah-wq/Walmart-sales-eda-q1-2019/README.md

 - **Sales Analysis:** Revenue and profitability trends by branch, time, and product line.
 - **Branch & City Comparisons:** Revenue and rating performance across branches and cities.

+The original dataset can be found on Kaggle [here](https://www.kaggle.com/datasets/antaesterlin/walmart-commerce-data).

 ## Data Structure
 The dataset consists of a single table, `WalmartSQL repository`, with the following columns: